thecodeofdaniel/thecodeofdaniel.github.io/content/posts/editing-scroll-speed-in-linux/xorg/index.md

 Replace the value of `50` with the value YOU liked

-Name the file similar to this (higher value = having higher priority to other configurations your Linux disto has made)
+Name the file similar to this (higher value = having higher priority to other configurations your Linux distro has made)

 - `39-libinput.conf`
 - You can see other similar configurations in `/usr/share/X11/xorg.conf.d`